NVIDIA expands licences for vGPU trial to 500

 It is certified on a broad ecosystem of hypervisors, platforms, user applications and management software to help IT teams quickly scale-out support for remote workers.

-Companies can deploy virtual workstations, compute and VDI from their on-prem data centres by installing the vGPU software licenses on all NVIDIA GPUs based on the Pascal, Volta and Turing architectures, including NVIDIA Quadro RTX 6000 and RTX 8000 GPUs, and NVIDIA M10 and M60 GPUs.
+Companies can deploy virtual workstations, compute and VDI from their on-prem data centers by installing the vGPU software licenses on all NVIDIA GPUs based on the Pascal, Volta and Turing architectures, including NVIDIA Quadro RTX 6000 and RTX 8000 GPUs, and NVIDIA M10 and M60 GPUs.

 NVIDIA is also providing genomics researchers studying COVID-19 free access to Parabricks software for 90 days.